awslabs/aws-glue-schema-registry/native-schema-registry/GolangDemoGSRKafka/README.md

 # Dockerized Demo

-If you do not have golang set up locally we have a docerized environment.
+If you do not have golang set up locally we have a dockerized environment.

 You can run it through

 `docker compose up --build --force-recreate --abort-on-container-exit`

 example.env is where you can put values for variables you want available in the docker environment.

-This beta version does not have the capacity to work with instance credential providers that come default with EC2.
-But has confirmed to work with aws cli credential files in `~/.aws/` and with environment variables for credentials.